deliveroo/deliveroo.engineering/sustainable-testing.md

 ## Key features of a good test suite

-1. Run time of the overall test suite should never exceed 5 minutes.
+1. Run time of the overall test suite should be low enough to not leave "the zone".
+Ideally it should not exceed 5 minutes.

 2. It is possible to run a partial build on file modifications.

-3. Run time of partial build should never exceed 10 seconds.
+3. Run time of partial build should be fast enough to give instant feedback on the class/method currently being changed.
+It should stay under 10 seconds.

 4. The test suite should run consistently, no matter what the order of the individual tests is.